rethinkdb/horizon/rfcs/permissions.md

   the owned group unless explicitly placed into the group.
 * The `owning_group` can be the group itself.
 This is useful for creating administrator groups.
+* Group ownership is not transitive.
+That is, if group `A` is the `owning_group` of group `B`, and group `B` is the `owning_group` for group `C`, members of group `A` are **not** considered owners of group `C`, even though members of group `B` are.
+This is to simplify logic for checking ownership and circularity.
+* The `owner` of a group cannot be removed from the group without replacing the owner, or changing ownership to another group.
+This is intended to prevent groups from being impossible to administrate.

 ### Config file changes for groups